pschuermann/community-of-practice/README.md

-# Communities of Practice reading and watching/listening list
+# Communities of Practice resource list
 This page contains links to talks, podcasts, books and accademic papers about communities of practice.
 Inspired by Lorin's reading lists e.g. [Messiness reading list](https://github.com/lorin/messiness)

 Communities are fun, amazing, very powerful and are not obvious or easy to understand.
 These resources will help you with that.